AbinZorto/mlopsv2/README.md

 The environments will initially be empty and indicate "Never deployed," but this status will update after the first deployment.

 Once the environments are created, you are ready to deploy your Azure Machine Learning infrastructure and execute the ML training and model deployment pipelines.

-## MLOps Pipelines and CI/CD Architecture

-### MLOps Pipelines

-The repository includes several pipelines that automate key stages of the machine learning lifecycle:

-- **Development Pipeline**
-  - `dev-model-training.yml`: Automates model training, data registration, and initial evaluation.

-- **Staging Pipelines**
-  - `stage-batch-endpoint.yml`: Deploys models to batch endpoints for staging.
-  - `stage-online-endpoint.yml`: Deploys models to online endpoints for real-time inference in staging.
-  - `stage-model-testing.yml`: Tests the deployed model in the staging environment.
-  - `stage-register-in-staging.yml`: Registers models into the staging registry.

-- **Production Pipelines**
-  - `prod-batch-endpoint.yml`: Deploys the approved model to production batch endpoints.
-  - `prod-online-endpoint.yml`: Deploys models to online endpoints for real-time inference in production.
-  - `prod-register-in-production.yml`: Registers the final model into the production registry.

-### CI/CD Architecture

-The repository is designed around a CI/CD pipeline to streamline the development, testing, and deployment of machine learning models:

-- **Continuous Integration (CI)**: The development pipeline is triggered with every code commit.
-- **Continuous Deployment (CD)**: Deployment pipelines automate the process of moving models through different environments.
-- **Model Registry**: Models are registered in different environments using dedicated pipelines.
-- **Self-hosted Agent Pool**: The CI/CD process runs on a self-hosted agent pool for better control and integration with on-premise systems.

-## Deploy and Execute Azure Machine Learning Pipelines

-Now that your ML project is created, follow these steps to deploy and execute the pipelines:

-1. **Deploy Azure Machine Learning Infrastructure**
-   - Go to your project repository (e.g., taxi-fare-regression).
-   - Customize the `config-infra-dev.yml`, `config-infra-stage.yml`, and `config-infra-prod.yml` files to define unique Azure resource groups and Azure ML workspaces for your project in each environment.
-   - Run the infrastructure deployment pipeline (`bicep-ado-deploy-infra.yml`) to deploy the Azure Machine Learning resources (e.g., resource groups, workspaces, compute clusters) for each environment.

-2. **Deploy and Manage Pipelines**
-   - Once infrastructure is deployed, deploy the ML training and model deployment pipelines in the respective environments.
-   - Manage the development of the model training pipeline in the Dev environment.
-   - When the model is validated in the Dev environment, promote it to the Stage environment for further testing.
-   - After successful validation in the Stage environment, promote the model to the Prod environment through pull requests and run the model deployment pipeline.

-## Usage

-To run the pipeline:

-1. **Trigger the Development Pipeline**: Navigate to the Pipelines section in Azure DevOps and trigger the `dev-model-training.yml` pipeline.
-2. **Deploy to Staging**: Use the staging pipelines to deploy your model to the staging environment.
-3. **Deploy to Production**: After successful staging validation, use the production pipelines to deploy the model into the production environment.
-4. **Register Models**: Use the registration pipelines to handle the registration of models in the respective environments.

-## Contributing

-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Feature description'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.

 ## Directory Structure